Amit-api/amit-compiler/README.md

 # amit-compiler

-The amit compiler is used to define API using amit API definition language, FreeMaker http://freemarker.org/ is used to generate code from the language definition.
+The amit compiler is used to define API using amit API definition language and it uses FreeMaker http://freemarker.org/ to generate code from the definition.

 Simple API definition sample:
 ```